ImtiazVision/Java/Notes.md

 ### Thread :

 **Thread** : A thread is a lightweight process that can be used to execute a program.
 A thread is a process's smallest unit of execution.
 A thread merely executes instructions in a sequential order.
 A process may include numerous threads that are active at the same time.

+### Concurrency :

+**Concurrency** : Concurrency is the ability of multiple threads to execute simultaneously.
+Concurrency is a way to improve the performance of a computer system by allowing multiple threads to execute simultaneously.
+A concurrent program is one that can be divided into constituent parts, each of which can be performed out of order or in partial order without impacting the ultimate result.
+A concurrent system is one that may run numerous unique programs or more than one independent unit of the same program in overlapping time periods.